Latest news

 I keep the words of Robert Burns at the top of this section.
 They NEVER cease to be relevant.

 The wise words "An eye for an eye will leave everyone blind" are usually attributed to Mohandas Ghandi.
 For too many regimes, and indeed individuals, the determination to assert their dominance takes precedence over the voice of reason.
 And why?
 To salvage pride, boost ego, ensure continuation of a dynasty?
-Whatever the excuse, the narrow, blinkered vision of these ruthless individuals and their disciples refuses to see what really matters.
-They try to impose their will and the innocent majority suffer the consequences.
+Whatever the excuse, the blinkered vision of these ruthless individuals and their disciples refuses to see what really matters, and the innocent majority suffer the consequences.

 Forget about religion and race.
 Basic humanity is what matters.
 Call out the bullies and dictators for what they are, whoever they are and wherever they are.